Implementing CREATE operation

 In the

-class, add a private method as follows.BlogServiceTest.javaimport java.util.Map; import com.fasterxml.jackson.core.JsonProcessingException; import com.linecorp.armeria.common.HttpRequest; import com.linecorp.armeria.common.MediaType; ... private static HttpRequest createBlogPostRequest(Map<String, String> content) throws JsonProcessingException { return HttpRequest.builder() .post("/blogs") .content(MediaType.JSON_UTF_8, mapper.writeValueAsString(content)) .build(); }
+BlogServiceTestclass, add a private method as follows.BlogServiceTest.javaimport java.util.Map; import com.fasterxml.jackson.core.JsonProcessingException; import com.linecorp.armeria.common.HttpRequest; import com.linecorp.armeria.common.MediaType; ... private static HttpRequest createBlogPostRequest(Map<String, String> content) throws JsonProcessingException { return HttpRequest.builder() .post("/blogs") .content(MediaType.JSON_UTF_8, mapper.writeValueAsString(content)) .build(); }Add a test method as follows to test creating a blog post.

-BlogServiceTest.javaimport static net.javacrumbs.jsonunit.fluent.JsonFluentAssert.assertThatJson; import org.junit.jupiter.api.Test; import com.linecorp.armeria.client.WebClient; import com.linecorp.armeria.common.AggregatedHttpResponse; ... @Test void createBlogPost() throws JsonProcessingException { final WebClient client = WebClient.of(server.httpUri()); final HttpRequest request = createBlogPostRequest(Map.of("title", "My first blog", "content", "Hello Armeria!")); final AggregatedHttpResponse res = client.execute(request).aggregate().join(); final Map<String, Object> expected = Map.of("id", 0, "title", "My first blog", "content", "Hello Armeria!"); assertThatJson(res.contentUtf8()).whenIgnoringPaths("createdAt", "modifiedAt") .isEqualTo(mapper.writeValueAsString(expected)); }
+BlogServiceTest.javaimport static net.javacrumbs.jsonunit.fluent.JsonFluentAssert.assertThatJson; import org.junit.jupiter.api.Test; import com.linecorp.armeria.client.WebClient; import com.linecorp.armeria.common.AggregatedHttpResponse; ... @Test void createBlogPost() throws JsonProcessingException { final WebClient client = WebClient.of(server.httpUri()); final HttpRequest request = createBlogPostRequest(Map.of("title", "My first blog", "content", "Hello Armeria!")); final AggregatedHttpResponse res = client.execute(request).aggregate().join(); final Map<String, Object> expected = Map.of("id", 0, "title", "My first blog", "content", "Hello Armeria!"); assertThatJson(res.contentUtf8()).whenIgnoringPaths("createdAt", "modifiedAt") .isEqualTo(mapper.writeValueAsString(expected)); }Run the test case on your IDE or using Gradle.

-The service worked as expected if you see the test case passed.
+./gradlew testThe service worked as expected if you see the test case passed.

 You can test this also with Armeria's Documentation service.
 See Using DocService after adding service methods for instructions.